axu2/improved-seam-carving/README.md

 Here is an image of the resulting seams and accumulated energy matrices from the paper:

 <img src="seams.PNG" alt="seam" width=700>

-I believe my implementation of forward energy is more optimal than any other implementation I've seen on Google or GitHub, though I note more potential optimizations in the notebook.

-I hope to add it to scikit-image's seam_carve function.

 ## Examples